Destination Snowflake setup guide #

 -----BEGIN ENCRYPTED PRIVATE KEY----- MIIFHDBOBgkqhkiG9w0BBQ0wQTApBgkqhkiG9w0BBQwwHAQIK0h8dqI1n5sCAggA MAwGCCqGSIb3DQIJBQAwFAYIKoZIhvcNAwcECNDwqMf6Xx1pBIIEyNmf044S+pEQ ... -----END ENCRYPTED PRIVATE KEY-----

-Important: The command above to generate an encrypted key prompts for a passphrase to grant access to the key.
+Important: The preceding command to generate an encrypted key prompts for a passphrase to grant access to the key.
 We recommend using a passphrase that complies with PCI DSS standards to protect the generated private key.
-Additionally, we recommend storing the passphrase in a secure location.
-When using an encrypted key to connect to Snowflake, you will need to input the passphrase during the initial connection.
-The use of the passphrase is only for protecting the private key; it’s never to sent to Snowflake servers.
+We also recommend storing the passphrase in a secure location.
+When using an encrypted key to connect to Snowflake, you need to input the passphrase during the initial connection.
+The passphrase only protects the private key and never reaches Snowflake servers.

-To generate a long and complex passphrase based on PCI DSS standards, follow the steps below:
+To generate a long and complex passphrase based on PCI DSS standards, follow these steps:

 - Go to the PCI Security Standards Document Library.